Google says it will volunteer top officials to testify before congressional committees - ExBulletin

 Meta announced last week that it would block news on Facebook and Instagram if the government’s proposed online news law was passed in its current form.

 Tech giants such as Meta and Google have long fought against elements of the proposed law.
-The bill would require Canadian media companies to negotiate deals to compensate them for linking to or repurposing online content.
+The bill would require Canadian media companies, which may include CBC, to negotiate deals to compensate them for linking to or repurposing online content.
 Google says it would rather pay the media fund.

 Canada’s major media companies and the Liberal federal government have backed the bill, which they say would level the playing field for tech companies and news outlets competing for advertising dollars.